Wand calibration

 The Maximum number of frames used as calibration input setting limits the number of frames used in the calibration process.
 The default value is 6000 frames.
 If the number of frames in the calibration file is larger than this setting, the frames will distributed evenly across the whole measurement.

-Increase this value if you have a large volume.
-Especially if the volume is an extended volume where not all of the cameras can see the calibration reference structure.
+Increase this value if you have a large volume, especially if the volume is an extended volume where not all of the cameras can see the L-frame.
 To test this make a long calibration and test with different Maximum number of frames to see how it affects your calibration result.
 You can increase this value to as many frames as you like, at the expense of longer processing times for the calibration.

 For more information about the calibration time and the frequency that are used see chapter Calibration dialog.